Many persons are confused

 psychiatrist has attended medical

-school and is a physician and therefore holds an M.D. degree.
-In residency,
+school and is a physician and therefore holds an M.D.
+(Doctor of Medicine)

-other fields of medical practice such as internal medicine, psychiatry tends
+in general.
+Moreover, just like other fields of medical practice such as internal

 medications